By Chiara Cavaglieri

-- Check the odds for winning a prize and find out how premium bonds compare with savings accounts.
+Check the odds for winning a prize and find out how premium bonds compare with savings accounts.

 Premium bonds are the nation's favourite savings product.
 Instead of paying interest, every bond is entered into a monthly prize draw, with winners being selected at random by National Savings & Investments (NS&I).